cjl72/MiniProject_1/GitFlow_and_Definitions.md

   2. git remote remove origin is how you remove the remote repository connection, with older versions it is git remote rm origin
   3. you can use git remote -v to show the urls stored with the remote names
 * Status
+  1. git status returns the current state of the repository.
+Can show if file is waiting on commits or if it is clean.
 * Master Branch
+  1. As it can be seen by the above picture, the master branch is the home base per say.
+The master branch ponter moves forward as commits are made.
+It can be seen as a final product after all the commits are pushed to it.

 Here is a quick tutorial on Git: [Git Tutorial](https://www.youtube.com/watch?v=USjZcfj8yxE)